webarch-coop/ansible-role-wpcli/README.md

 This repository contains an Ansible role for installing and upgrading [WP-CLI](https://wp-cli.org/) on Debian and Ubuntu servers.

-When run this role:

-* Checks the latest version of WP-CLI available on GitHub.
-* Checks the GPG signature of WP-CLI after downloading it.
-* Checks that WP-CLI works before installing it.
-* Installs completion for the Bash shell for WP-CLI.

 ## Role Variables

 There are eleven [default variables](defaults/main.yml), set `wpcli` to `true`